cj-wong/photo-dash/README.md

 Fixes:

 - Images must be JPG.
 If your frame supports other extensions, feel free to change this in `photo_dash.image.DashImg.create`; the line is `self.dest = config.DEST / f'{self.module}.jpg'`.
-- Images output from `photo_dash.image.DashImg` will be constrained to the resolution above (480x234).
+- Images output from `photo_dash.image.DashImg` will be constrained to the resolution configured (default: 480x234).
 - The visible area is a little reduced from its expected image resolution, probably due to the underlying display being partially obscured.
 To compensate for these cut borders, `photo_dash.image.DashImg` has two attributes that change offset from the outer edge: `H_SPACER` (horizontal) and `V_SPACER` (vertical).

 ### Functionality